 A: No, not in New York State.
-If you have a rape kit done it can be held for up to 30 days at the hospital while you decide whether or not, you want to pursue charges.
+If you have a forensic rape exam done it can be held for up to 30 days at the hospital while you decide whether, you want to pursue charges.
 The kit will not leave the hospital unless you file a report.